karthisugumar/CSE237C_FinalProject_ksugumar_iameerud/README.md

 - Jupyter Notebook(with TensorFlow) for Training, Evaluation, and Demo

 ## File structure
-- **Catapult/**
-  - **lenet_cnn_baseline/** - Contains the unoptimized version of LeNet
-    - **reports/** - Contains Area and Timing csv reports of Baseline design from Catapult
-    - bias.h - pre-trained bias values of LeNet
-    - convolution.h - definition of convolution layers of lenet
-      - with and without zero padding
-      - accepts variable kernel and image sizes
-      - works with different strides
-    - expTable.h - table of exponent values
-    - fc.h - definition of fully connected layers of lenet
-    - lenet.cpp - Top-Level LeNet Function - instantiates layers from header files
-    - lenet.h - function prototypes, datatypes, and NN parameters
-    - lenet_tb.cpp - testbench to verify design with 1 input image from MNIST
-    - pooling.h - definition of pooling layer - reduction of paramters / input size
-    - relu.h - definition of  rectified linear unit layer
-    - script.tcl - sets up project and constraints. add files to project
-    - softmax.h - definition of softmax function - uses expTable.h
-    - weights.h - pre-trained weights of LeNet
-    - image*.dat - single image inputs

-  - **lenet_cnn_opt/** - Contains optimized version of LeNet.
-Has similar structure as baseline but with optimized code
-    - **reports/** - Contains Area and Timing csv reports of Optimized design from Catapult
-    - directives.tcl - contains the list of directives applied in Catapult to achieve the final optimized design of LeNet

 - **Vivado/**
   - **Layers/** - contains optimized versions of all layers. every folder has its own script.tcl for setting up project, and a **syn/** folder with a synthesis report and XML file.
     - convolution/ - convolution layer(with zero padding)